The Titan X-2 Power Rack is currently the latest in the ever-expanding line of Titan power racks.

 Compare this to the X-3's flat foot base, which doesn't have these holes on the feet (necessary for structural integrity).
 There are workarounds for installing lower bands on a flat foot rack, which I will discuss in my upcoming X-3 power rack review.

-However, the simple fact is that it's simply not as convenient or straight forward as with the a sumo base like the on the X-2 power rack.
+However, the simple fact is that it’s simply not as convenient or straightforward as with a sumo base like on the X-2 power rack.

 Westside Hole Spacing